An image showing common lead generation mistakes

 6. Figuring out how to passively generate leads

-Passive lead generation is when you create other channels that generate leads without a dedicated budget outside of your active channels.
+Passive lead generation means building channels that bring in leads without ongoing budget or effort.
 While it’s a great way to keep a full pipeline, a lot of teams don’t know how to get it started.

 But he also has a solution for how to leverage passive leads.
 “What we’ve done is actively remind clients of the advantages of our language tool, get their feedback through simple surveys, and actively ask and encourage them to tell others about Ling.
-It has worked like a charm!”
+This approach consistently generates referrals.”

 Another way to passively generate leads is by tracking customer job changes with UserGems.
 Your past customers already know and trust your product, and are more likely to become your customers again.
 By keeping tabs on when they change jobs, you can reach out when they start at a new company.